 Publication - Policy Brief

-Over the past decade, a consensus has emerged among both scholars and policymakers that rule of law is a prerequisite for sustainable peace and economic growth in countries recovering from civil conflict.
-Rule of law helps ensure security of property rights, builds confidence among businesses and investors and provides mechanisms for resolving disputes without recourse to violence.
-Yet reestablishing rule of law requires that citizens trust the police and courts as effective, accessible and impartial.
+The rule of law is a prerequisite for sustainable peace and economic growth in countries recovering from civil conflict.
+Rule of law helps ensure the security of property rights, builds confidence among businesses and investors, and provides mechanisms for resolving disputes without recourse to violence.
+Yet re-establishing rule of law requires that citizens trust the police and courts as effective, accessible, and impartial.
 In countries wracked by civil war, this is a daunting and sometimes insurmountable task.
-How can governments restore citizens’ trust in security and justice sector institutions after prolonged periods of state absence, predation and dysfunction?
+How can governments restore citizens’ trust in security and justice sector institutions after prolonged periods of state absence, predation, and dysfunction?

-We address this question in Liberia, a small West African country still recovering from 14 years of civil war.
+This is the exact question that faces the government in Liberia, still recovering from 14 years of civil war.
 In collaboration with the UN Mission in Liberia (UNMIL), the Liberian government recently launched a major expansion of the security and justice sectors through the establishment of five Regional Justice and Security Hubs throughout the country.
 Equipped with better-trained personnel, improved infrastructure and greater logistical resources, the Hubs constitute an unprecedented increase in the quantity and (potentially) quality of justice and security provision in rural Liberia, where access to the police and courts is especially limited and distrust is especially high.
 The Hubs are widely considered the cornerstone of the government’s efforts at state consolidation, and a prerequisite for UNMIL’s withdrawal.